-- Tripled for the richest 1% of households.
+- Nearly tripled (increased 275%) for the richest 1% of households.

 Wal-Mart is the nation's largest employer, at 1.4 million.
 It has set new standards, unfortunately, in lessening employee pay and benefits.
 Its competitors must follow suit to provide the same "Low Prices."